- 1 Objectives

 - Stir in a ¼-tsp salt and mix until the salt dissolves.
 This is the extraction mixture.

-- Place one banana into a plastic zipper-lock bag.
+- Place one strawberry into a plastic zipper-lock bag.

-- Pour the extraction mixture into the bag with the banana.
+- Pour the extraction mixture into the bag with the strawberry.

 - Remove as much air from the bag as possible and seal it closed.

-- Use your hands and fingers to mash, smash, and smoosh the banana inside of the bag.
+- Use your hands and fingers to mash the strawberry inside of the bag.
 You don’t want any large pieces remaining.

-- Pour the resulting banana pulp and extraction mixture through a strainer and into a medium glass bowl or similar container.
+- Pour the resulting strawberry pulp and extraction mixture through a strainer and into a beaker.

-- Use a spoon to press the mashed bits of banana against the strainer forcing even more of the mixture into the container.
+- Use a spoon to press the mashed bits of strawberry against the strainer forcing even more of the mixture into the container.

-- From the container it’s in now, pour the extraction mixture into a smaller glass container that holds ¼- to ½-cup (50-100 ml) of fluid.
-This will help to isolate the DNA on the surface of the mixture.
+- From the container it’s in now, pour the extraction mixture into a smaller beaker or cup.
+This is not a necessary step but it will help to isolate the DNA on the surface of the mixture.

 Part 2: Fingerprinting